 E. An employee who makes a lateral transfer to a position in the same skill level to which his/her present position is assigned shall not receive a salary change.

-F. An employee in a position that has been reclassified should receive a salary increase to the minimum of the new skill level range or a three (3) percent increase of his/her current salary, whichever is greater.
+F. An employee in a position that has been reclassified one pay grade should receive a salary increase to the minimum of the new skill level range or a six (6) percent increase of his/her current salary, whichever is greater.
+An employee whose position is reclassified more than one pay grade should receive an increase to the minimum of the new skill level range or a nine (9) percent increase of his/her current salary, whichever is greater.
 If the employee is at the maximum of the new skill level range, a salary increase will not be recommended by Human Resource Services.
 Any exceptions would fall under Item G.